mobilecoinfoundation/mobilecoin/mobilecoind-dev-faucet/README.md

 - `--mobilecoind-uri` - URI for connecting to mobilecoind gRPC, default `insecure-mobilecoind://127.0.0.1:4444/`
 - `--target-queue-depth` - The number of pre-split transactions the faucet attempts to maintain in its queue.
 Default is 500.
 - `--worker-poll-period-ms` - A lower bound on how often the worker thread wakes up to check in with `mobilecoind`.
 Default is `100` milliseconds.
+- `--activate` - Automatically activate the background worker of the faucet.
+Otherwise, the faucet doesn't start working on its queue until the first HTTP POST interaction.
+Defaulting to an "inactive" mode helps with some deployment-related issues.

 ### Usage with cURL